thomasebsmith/website/README.md

 ## Technical Details
 This site uses a combination of Jinja templates and static files.
+All templates excluding `base.html` are compiled from `jinja/templates`.
+Then, all files in `static` are added to the same folder.
+These files form the static site.

 ## License
 This site is **not** released as open-source software.
 It is source-available;